Using PromQL in Observability Platform

 Filter values to a range

-Typically you need to filter results to a narrower range based on a time range or time range offset.
-PromQL refers to these as range vectors, as they represent a set of time series where every timestamp maps to a range of data points from some point in the past determined by the query.
+Query results often must be filtered to a narrower time span or time-range offset.
+PromQL refers to these as range vectors because they represent a set of time series where every timestamp maps to a range of data points from some point in the past, as determined by the query.

 :